 The Creator has entrusted us with the sacred responsibility for protecting our children, developing and sustaining strong families, and building healthy communities.
-The future of our communities is our children who need to be nurtured within their families and communities.
+The future of our communities is our children who need to be nurtured and cared for within their families and communities.

 Tikinagan Child and Family Services was created by the Chiefs of Nishnawbe-Aski Nation to strengthen our children, our families, and our communities.
 Community responsibility for child protection is an essential aspect of Native self-government.